-Any of the above could lead to insufficient battery capacity, improper fit or performance issues.
-Using non-genuine batteries might also result in unexpected behaviour after installation, device software updates or while charging.
-Using non-genuine batteries might also lead to safety issues.
+Any of the above could lead to insufficient battery capacity, improper fit, or performance issues.
+Using nongenuine batteries might also result in unexpected behavior after installation, device software updates, or while charging.
+Using nongenuine batteries might also lead to safety issues.

-* Independent Repair Providers have access to genuine Apple parts, tools, training, service guides, diagnostics and resources.
-Repairs by Independent Repair Providers are not covered by Apple's warranty or AppleCare plans, but may be covered by the provider's own repair warranty.
-Self Service Repair provides access to genuine Apple parts, tools and repair manuals so that customers who are experienced with the complexities of repairing electronic devices can perform their own out-of-warranty repair.
+* Independent Repair Providers have access to genuine Apple parts, tools, training, service guides, diagnostics, and resources.
+Repairs by Independent Repair Providers are not covered by Apple's warranty or AppleCare plans, but might be covered by the provider's own repair warranty.
+Self Service Repair provides access to genuine Apple parts, tools, and repair manuals so that customers experienced with the complexities of repairing electronic devices can perform their own out-of-warranty repair.
 Self Service Repair is currently available in the United States for iPhone 12 and iPhone 13 models and iPhone SE (3rd generation).

 Parts and service history

 With iOS 15.2 and later and iPhone XR, iPhone XS models, and later—including iPhone SE (2nd and 3rd generation)—you can go to Settings > General > About for the parts and service history of your iPhone.
 You can also find out if the battery has been replaced.
 If the replacement was done using genuine Apple parts and processes, "Genuine Apple Part" will appear next to Battery.

 An Unknown Part message will appear if the battery installation is incomplete or if the battery:

 - Was replaced with a nongenuine battery

 - Was already used or installed in another iPhone

 An additional message might appear that says "Apple has updated the device information for this iPhone."
 This means that Apple has updated the device information maintained for this iPhone for service needs, safety analysis, and to improve future products.